How Does Michonne Leave 'The Walking Dead'? Danai Gurira's Final Episode Will Be Here Before You Know It

 She Will Go Searching For Rick

-Since Gurira's exit is already a done deal and she won't be staying, the next best case scenario is that Michonne finds Rick.
+Since Gurira's exit is already a done deal and she won't be staying, the best case scenario is that Michonne finds Rick.
 They never found his body (or reanimated corpse), so Michonne may know deep down that he's alive.
-Or maybe Anne (the artist formerly known as Jadis) will make a reappearance (with or without a helicopter) so Michonne goes after Rick with certainty that he didn't die.
+Or maybe Anne (the artist formerly known as Jadis) will make a reappearance (with or without a helicopter) so that Michonne can go after Rick with certainty that he didn't die.
 Then, Michonne can appear in the Rick Grimes movies, as THR conjectured, which will lead to a beautiful reunion.

 Michonne deserves a farewell from the show that's as epic as she is, so here's hoping The Walking Dead does her justice.